hrla39-roomease/roomease/README.md

 ### About:

-Room-ease is a mobile application made with React Native connected to a Firebase and Mongo database to help strangers, friends or even just roommates oraganize their household with ease!
+Room-ease is a mobile application made with React Native connected to a Firebase and Mongo database to help strangers, friends or even just roommates organize their household with ease!

 #### Features:
 * Calculate your expenses